MScR programme structure

 In between meetings, students are expected to work on their own initiative, but may, of course, contact their supervisor at any time.
 You typically meet with your supervisor every 4 weeks.

 Dissertation studies may be field, laboratory or desk-based, reflecting the diversity of research in Moray House School of Education and Sport.
 They may be based on a single research study (more common in the field of Education) or a portfolio of smaller research studies with a coherent theme (more common in the field of Sport).

-The submitted dissertation will be assessed by 2 markers working independently.
-One is an internal examiner (member of staff from University of Edinburgh) and the other external to the University.
+The submitted dissertation will be assessed by two markers working independently.
+One is an internal examiner (a member of staff from the University of Edinburgh) and the other external to the University.
 Examiners will be nominated by the dissertation supervisor and approved by the Graduate School.
 There is no oral examination for the MSc R Education & Sport programme.

 Visit the University’s Degree Finder for detailed entry requirements, fees, international grade equivalency, language requirements and to apply.

 Your application should be submitted online.
 When you complete the online form you have the opportunity to upload supporting documents.
 Please ensure that ALL of the following are included in your application:

 - A transcript with all of your results achieved to date